CommonChem/CommonChem/design_decisions.md

 ## IDs vs. Indices

 Where possible, use the index of objects in an array to refer to them instead of requiring an ID is present on each object.
-For example, bond `start` and `end` atoms are referred to by the index of the atom in the `atoms` array.
+For example, bond `atoms` are referred to by the index of the atom in the molecule `atoms` array.
 For more complicated types of reference, it should be possible to use [JSONPath](http://goessner.net/articles/JsonPath/) notation.

 Many objects in the specification allow for an ID to be specified, but really this is just a convenience to facilitate interaction with an external system or database that requires identifiers.